squinlan1979/2nd-resume-attempt/Siobhan Quinlan Resume.md

 >-Synthesized information from mulitple sources into cogent reports that informed mission-oriented strategies.

->-Coordinated and re-structured board member nomination and screening processes, using relational Filemaker databases to create a unified report that combined information from several sources and that provided the nominating committee with the most robust snapshot of each candidate and their involvement with our organization and others.
+>-Coordinated and re-structured board member nomination and screening processes, creating relational Filemaker databases in order to compile a unified report that combined information from several sources and that provided the nominating committee with the most robust, easy-to-read snapshot of each candidate and their involvement with our organization and others.

 >>-This reporting significantly reduced the amount of time necessary to nominate a new class.